-Business activity refers to the products and services that a company offers.
-Tobacco, gambling, thermal coal, nuclear and controversial weapons are classified as "critical" business areas."
+Business activities refer to the products and services a company offers.
+Tobacco, gambling, thermal coal, nuclear and controversial weapons are classified as "critical" business areas.
 Companies that generate their turnover from these "critical" business areas above the defined thresholds are excluded.
-Third-party funds and ETFs may contain a very small proportion of companies that are active in areas that are classified as "critical".
+Third-party funds and ETFs may contain a very small proportion of companies active in areas classified as "critical".